 The Leif C. Groop award for outstanding diabetes research

-The Prize was instigated by the Diabetes Programme at Lund University (DPLU) in 2004.
-It was felt that Diabetes Research in the Nordic countries would benefit from the recognition of a prize given to a young and successful investigator.
+The prize was instigated by the Diabetes Programme at Lund University (DPLU) in 2004.
+It was felt that diabetes research in the Nordic countries would benefit from the recognition of a prize given to a young and successful investigator.
 The prize should serve as an inspiration to others.

 The committee consists of distinguished diabetes scientists from the Nordic countries.
 Jointly, they cover the field of diabetes research from bedside to the clinic, from molecule to population, from prevention over therapy to cure.

-Malin Flodström-Tullberg (Karolinska Institute)
+Malin Flodström Tullberg (Karolinska Institute)

 Torben Hansen (Copenhagen University)

-Seppo Ylä-Herttuala (University of Eastern Finland)
+Jussi Pihlajamäki (University of Eastern Finland)